stiles/survivoR2py/README.md

 **Data collection**

-To ensure accurate data collection and prevent sabotage, I'm considering using a controlled method like a Google Form for submitted entries.
-For now, I'm doing it by hand.
+To ensure accurate data collection and validation, I'm considering using a controlled method like a Google Form for submitted entries.
+For now, I'm doing it by hand in a [public Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?gid=120496879#gid=120496879) where previous entries are protected.
+My plan is to add one a day from recaps and/or transcripts until I finish all the seasons.
+(I've seen almost all the seasons but I can't recall specific details so I'm going vote by vote).

 **Format**